 - Language: English - Topic: when submitting an abstract you will be asked to select the most appropriate Plenary Topic. - Title of poster/flash talk (less than 20 words long): should clearly summarize the topic of the abstract. - Name, organizational affiliation and email address of each author/presenter.
 The session moderator or author who will present the paper or poster at the Congress must be designated as the Presenting Author. - Key words or phrases (up to 5). - Main text of abstract (350-400 words).
 Should describe the context and specific problem/topic of study, methods, main results and conclusions in plain writing.

-Even though there will be opportunities for virtual participation, all posters and talks will be presented in person.
+To encourage participation, virtual posters and lightning talks will be considered, but preference will be given to those presented in person.